Historical stock market: 7-10%

 What return rate should I use?

-Should I include Social Security in my planning?
+Should I include Social Security in my calculation?

 Related Tools